 Boots of Speed + 3 Health Pots

 Cloth Armor + 5 Health Pots

 If you chose to start Cloth Armor instead, you will most likely be able to stay in the jungle longer.
 This is a suitable choice if you are not looking to gank early and would rather just farm the jungle for longer early on.
 This may be the case if the lanes are harder to gank, such as an enemy Morgana or Fizz.
-If you chose to start Cloth Armor, you should be looking to be able to at least buy Boots of Speed and some Health Potions on your first back.
+If you chose to start Cloth Armor, you should be looking to be able to at least buy Boots and some Health Potions on your first back.

-The reason I don't recommend starting Vampiric Scepter is that if you have a bad start early, the time it will take you to get your full Madred's Razors as well as Boots of Speed will cripple you even more.
+The reason I don't recommend starting Vampiric Scepter is that if you have a bad start early, the time it will take you to get your full Madred's Razors as well as Boots will cripple you even more.
 If you take unexpected damage with the other builds, you will be able to keep going after letting a potion heal you, with this you cannot.